 Excise taxes in North Carolina

-- Tobacco products other than cigarettes - 12.8% on the product price
+- Tobacco products other than cigarettes - 12.8% of the product price

 - Piped natural gas - 7% sales and use tax combined.